Almost everyone knows what a soul mate is - a perfect companion whom you

 misled about God's love.
 I've heard people say that it doesn't make

-sense we could be cursed when we are saved with God and blessed in Him,
+sense we could be cursed when we are saved in Christ and blessed in Him,

 and sometimes people don't think that a God who loves us could bring